 5. Educate Yourself on Smoking Cessation Aides

-Unfortunately, most smokers don’t use cessation aids, but these can double or triple the chances of quitting on your quit attempt, said J. Lee Westmaas, Strategic Director of Tobacco Research at the American Cancer Society.
+Unfortunately, most cigarette smokers don’t use cessation aids, which can double or triple the chances of kicking the habit on your quit attempt, said J. Lee Westmaas, Strategic Director of Tobacco Research at the American Cancer Society.

 “Resources would be the same for anyone trying to quit smoking, regardless of whether they want to cut back gradually versus setting a quit date and trying to quit all at once,” Westmaas said.

-The following tips can be helpful as you cut down smoking gradually – and eventually kick the nicotine habit for good.
+The following resources can be helpful as you cut down smoking cigarettes gradually:

 Tap into Evidence-Based Cessation Resources

 These include individual, group, or telephone counseling.
 For instance, 1-800-QUIT-NOW connects you with your state quit-line.
-The National Cancer Institute website, www.smokefree.gov, contains extensive practical advice on quitting.
+The National Cancer Institute website contains extensive practical advice on quitting.

 The National Cancer Institute’s cessation mobile text messaging service at SmokefreeTXT provides 24/7 encouragement, advice, and tips to help smokers quit smoking.